vpinball/libdmdutil/README.md

 A cross platform library for performing DMD tasks.

 This library is currently used by [Visual Pinball Standalone](https://github.com/vpinball/vpinball/tree/standalone) for processing [PinMAME](https://github.com/vpinball/pinmame/tree/master/src/libpinmame) and [FlexDMD](https://github.com/vbousquet/flexdmd) DMD frames.
-It supports colorizing using [Serum](https://github.com/PPUC/libserum), outputing to [ZeDMD](https://github.com/PPUC/zedmd) and [Pixelcade](https://pixelcade.org) devices, and providing intensity and RGB24 buffers that can be used to render in table and external DMDs for [Visual Pinball](https://github.com/vpinball/vpinball).
+It supports colorizing using [Serum](https://github.com/PPUC/libserum), outputing to [ZeDMD](https://github.com/PPUC/zedmd), [Pixelcade](https://pixelcade.org)  and [PIN2DMD](https://https://pin2dmd.com/)devices, and providing intensity and RGB24 buffers that can be used to render in table and external DMDs for [Visual Pinball](https://github.com/vpinball/vpinball).

 ## Usage: